And you can be on with us by calling 800-282-2882.

 That's right.

-Uh now I I think that and I've said it you might have read it, I've said that if I were the grand dragon of the Klu Klux Klan and I wanted to sabotage black academic excellence, I could not find a better means for doing so than the public school system in most cities.
+I've said that if I were the grand dragon of the Ku Klux Klan and I wanted to sabotage black academic excellence, I could not find a better means for doing so than the public school system in most cities.

-And you look at some of these you look at some of these public schools, and Washington DC is a classic example.
+And you look at some of these public schools, and Washington, D.C. is a classic example.

-Where the kids who do in fact graduate, that they they have an achievement level that is uh uh you know, the uh uh a seventh or eighth grade achievement level, and that spells doom for the future, particularly in the you know we're moving in a high tech society, and they can't get a job there.
+Where the kids who do, in fact, graduate, that they have an achievement level that is a seventh or eighth grade achievement level.

-And lo and behold, Washington East Washington, DC, they have some schools at at some of the schools, uh something like eighty percent of the kids score below basic.
+And lo and behold, Washington, D.C., they have some schools at some of the schools, something like 80% of the kids score below basic.

 That's right.

-And nationally, when you look at graduating African American students from high school, I'm talking about, they're reading at about the eighth grade level for white students.
+And nationally, when you look at graduating African-American students from high school, I'm talking about, they're reading it about the eighth grade level for white students.

-When you talk about an achievement gap in terms of test scores between black and white students, something that everybody says, Oh, we got the study, we've got to look at.
+When you talk about an achievement gap in terms of test scores between black and white students, something everybody says, oh, we got the study, we've got to look at it.

 When they actually go and look at it, they find, wait a minute, guess what?